open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-the-buyer">Get the organization for the buyer</a> and add a `Classification` object to its `.details.classifications` array.
+[Get the organization for the buyer](operations.md#get-the-organization-for-the-buyer) and add a `Classification` object to its `.details.classifications` array.

 - Map the value of this field to the classification's `.id`.
-- Set its `.description` according to the <a href="codelists/buyer-contracting-type">buyer contracting type mapping table</a> and set its `.scheme` to 'buyer-contracting-type'.
+- Set its `.description` according to the [buyer contracting type mapping table](codelists/buyer-contracting-type) and set its `.scheme` to 'buyer-contracting-type'.

 ```xml
 <cac:ContractingPartyType>